dojo/docs/dojox/calendar.rst

 Steps
 `````

-The data item editing process is going through the following steps:
+The data item editing process goes through the following steps:
-  * The editing is initialized by a user interaction, the widget is entering in edit mode.
+  * The editing is initialized by a user interaction, the widget enters into edit mode.
-  * The user is doing some move gestures or/and some resize gestures.
+  * The user does some move gestures or/and some resize gestures.
-  * The user validate or cancel the changes, the widget is leaving edit mode.
+  * The user validate or cancel the changes, the widget leaves edit mode.

 There are some specifics depending on the device used:
   * Using the mouse: only one gesture (move or resize) per editing.